yellowmessenger/documentation/docs/platform_concepts/data/create-tables.md

 ![](https://cdn.yellowmessenger.com/8LR0MiBywueB1613559300319.png)

 Once this is done you can test your flow to confirm if the records are getting inserted to your table.
-Make sure you have selected the right Data Types for each value else you can keep it as `String` for all columns.
+Make sure you have selected the right Data Types for each value.

 #### `Step 3:` Export DB Records in CSV File